carmenmiravete/barley_variant_calling/README.md

 # TO USE THIS REPOSITORY

-CLone this repository
+CLone this repository:

     git clone https://github.com/carmenmiravete/barley_variant_calling.git

-Change to snakemake-project directory
+Change to barley_variant_calling directory:

-    cd p
+    cd barley_variant_calling

+Run from the Terminal the following code:
     snakemake -p -c4

 -c or --cores you can select the number of cores you want